ikrima/gamedevguide/contents/docs/guide/contents.md

 parents: ["Guide"]
 ---
 ```
-The path of this file is `\contents\docs\guide\contents.md`.
-Since the root is `/docs`, all pages under this path will show in the sidebar.
-Some information is used (i.e. date), so this file don't have it.
+The path of this file is `/contents/docs/guide/contents.md`.
+Since the root is `/docs`, all pages under this path will be showing in the sidebar.
+Some information is not used (i.e. date), so this file don't have it.

 ## Important to notice!
 The path of the pages will automatically generated based on the root folder.
 However, Gatsby will also automatically gererate pages under `/src/components/pages`, so you cannot have the markdown file with the same name under the root folder.